 top of page

-Do Skunks Hibernate?
-They Don't In The Conventional Way
+Are Skunks True Hibernators?
+Not In The Conventional Way

 Throughout the winter months, skunks go into a phase called “torpor.”
 Skunks lower their metabolic rate and body temperature in this state, and their overall activity drops markedly.
 They primarily stay in their dens during this period, particularly when faced with intense cold or heavy snow.
 Nonetheless, during milder intervals in the winter, especially in their breeding season around February and March, skunks exit out of their dens.
 This leads to the common question: do skunks hibernate in the winter?
 The answer is no; skunks do not hibernate but become less active and may enter intermittent states of torpor.

-Do skunks hibernate in winter?
-This is a common thought for homeowners with a yard with an ongoing skunk problem.
+Whether or not skunks are winter hibernators is a common thought for homeowners with a yard with an ongoing skunk problem.
 In this article, we will explore the hibernation habits of skunks and shed light on their winter survival strategies.
 So, let’s dive in and learn more about these curious mammals.

 Do Skunks Hibernate in the Winter